 Robert Barchi is the 20th president of Rutgers, The State University of New Jersey, a 65,000-student comprehensive research institution.

 Appointed in 2012, President Barchi is leading Rutgers at one of the most exciting moments of its nearly 250-year history.
 He has overseen formation of Rutgers Biomedical and Health Sciences, a major division of the university established in 2013 when, through restructuring legislation signed by Governor Chris Christie, most units of the former University of Medicine and Dentistry of New Jersey were integrated into Rutgers.
-President Barchi is leading development of an ambitious universitywide strategic plan, the first at Rutgers in nearly 20 years, and a corresponding physical master plan.
+President Barchi has led development of an ambitious universitywide strategic plan, the first at Rutgers in nearly 20 years, and a corresponding physical master plan.
 He announced Rutgers’ entry into the Big Ten Athletic Conference, a group of similarly sized leading research institutions, and the conference’s academic consortium, the Committee on Institutional Cooperation.
 And, after helping advocate for passage of a statewide bond referendum for higher education construction, Dr. Barchi has overseen the groundbreaking for nearly $800 million in capital projects, including the first new academic facility built on the historic College Avenue Campus since the 1960s.

 From 2004 to 2012, Dr. Barchi served as president of Thomas Jefferson University in Philadelphia, nationally regarded as a top university dedicated to health sciences education and research.
 Prior to Jefferson, he was provost and chief academic officer of the University of Pennsylvania, an Ivy League institution founded in 1740.
 There, he had responsibility for Penn’s 12 schools, all academic programs, athletics, students, and faculty.